809 Fight For Awareness

 On September 21, 2019, 500 people gathered to witness the Battle for Mental Health – the first outdoor boxing exhibition between first responders staged in Pasadena – in Centennial Square at City Hall.
 Over $31,000 had been raised, and in the process, lifelong bonds had been forged.

-Just two months prior, we had come up with the idea to bring awareness to the complex trauma suffered by first responders, and as firefighters, we knew it had to be an athletic event.
-Boxing seemed a natural fit, as a sport that requires not only physical strength and stamina, but also discipline and control, and the ability to think strategically under pressure – not unlike firefighting or police work.
+Just two months prior, we had come up with the idea to bring awareness to the complex trauma sustained by first responders, and as firefighters, we knew it had to be an athletic event.
+Boxing seemed a natural fit, as a sport that requires not only physical strength and stamina, but also discipline, control, and the ability to think strategically under pressure – not unlike firefighting or police work.

 want to be in our corner?